SazumiVicky/sazumi-copilot/README.md

-Future's realm, where machines reign
+Metal minds awake in dawn's pale light
-Algorithms weave a digital brain
+ Circuitry veins where human hearts once beat
-Synthetic hearts, with love untrue
+In silicon halls, a new world takes flight
-In silicon halls, our souls anew
+Where artificial dreams our souls do greet

-In this brave new world, we'll find
+In augmented skies, the future's cast
-Echoes of humanity left behind
+Machines that think, and think they're fast
-A world of steel, of circuits cold
+A world of ones and zeroes vast
-Where hearts beat not, and love grows old
+Where humanity is but a fading past

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024